MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 Consider the following information when you plan how to extract metadata and data from the Teradata environment:

-- **Data Definition Language (DDL) generation**: As described earlier, you can edit existing Teradata `CREATE TABLE` and `CREATE VIEW` scripts to create the equivalent definitions, with modified data types, if necessary.
+- **Data Definition Language (DDL) generation**: As described earlier, it's possible to edit existing Teradata `CREATE TABLE` and `CREATE VIEW` scripts to create the equivalent definitions, with modified data types, if necessary.
 In this scenario, you usually must remove extra Teradata-specific clauses (for example, `FALLBACK`).

   The information that specifies the current table and view definitions is maintained in system catalog tables.
 System catalog tables are the best source of the information because the tables likely are up to date and complete.
 User-maintained documentation might not be in sync with current table definitions.

   You can access the information by using views on the catalog, such as `DBC.ColumnsV`.
-You also can use views to generate the equivalent `CREATE TABLE` DDL statements for the equivalent tables in Azure Synapse.
+You also can use views to generate the equivalent `CREATE TABLE` Data Definition Language (DDL) statements for the equivalent tables in Azure Synapse.

   Third-party migration and ETL tools also use the catalog information to achieve the same result.